awsdocs/aws-direct-connect-user-guide/doc_source/direct-connect-transit-gateways.md

 + There are limits for creating and using Direct Connect gateways\.
 For more information, see [AWS Direct Connect Limits](limits.md)\.
 + A Direct Connect gateway supports communication between attached transit virtual interfaces and associated transit gateways only\.
 + You cannot associate a transit gateway with more than one Direct Connect gateway\.
++ You can create a Transit VIF in any location but the transit gateway has to reside in a US region, for now\.

 ## Associating and Disassociating Transit Gateways<a name="associate-tgw-with-direct-connect-gateway"></a>